fenago/generative-adversarial-networks/chapter_23/Lab_18.md

 # calculate the number of batches per training epoch
 bat_per_epo = int(len(trainA) / n_batch)

-### 23.4.
-How to Develop and Train a Pix2Pix Model

-495

 # calculate the number of training iterations
 n_steps = bat_per_epo * n_epochs